 JFreeChart is easy to extend and can be used in both, the client-side, as well as the server-side applications.

 It supports multiple output formats like PNG, JPEG, PDF, SVG etc.

 It allows extensive customizations of charts.

-Consider a situation where you are developing an application and you need to show the data in the form of charts, where the data itself is populated dynamically.
-In such case, you can use JFreeChart to display the data in the form of charts using simple programming.
+Consider a situation where you are developing an application and you need to show the data in the form of charts, and the data itself is populated dynamically.
+In such case, displaying the data in the form of charts using JFreeChart programming is very simple.